UmmH3/malaria-health/README.md

 From the plot we can see the forecast as red dotted lines which is flat and hints that the model isn't capturing the trend.

-## Project Plan
+## Project outline
+The project was based on:
+* Setting up a work tracker: Use of the Kanban board
+* Objectives: this was set after researching dataset
+* Data sourcing: from Kaggle dataset
+* Data Preparation: ETL
+* EDA
+* Visualisations
+* Statistical Analysis
-* Outline the high-level steps taken for the analysis.
+* Dashboard and Visualisation:Tableau for story telling of the data
+* Documentation: documenting project processes
-* How was the data managed throughout the collection, processing, analysis and interpretation steps?
+* Conclusion: form the analysis
-* Why did you choose the research methodologies you used?
+* Evaluation: Lessons learnt from the project and implications

+* The methodology used suited the purpose of finding the necessarty trends and was carried in the order stated above to fit in with results needed.
+The data was maintained by uploading and viewing each time required for use on a new notebook.

 ## The rationale to map the business requirements to the Data Visualisations
-* List your business requirements and a rationale to map them to the Data Visualisations
+* The tarrget was tomcreate visuals to show the relation between different variables that have effect on the malaria incidence in Nigeria.
+The trend lines and Regression plots helped to convey this.
+ •The trend line conveyed a fluctuation in the decrease of incidence.
+ •While the regression line was inaccurate giving a forecast due to probably the model unable to capture the dat properly or migh be some underreporting of the cases.

 ## Analysis techniques used